TheRogueNico/learning-go/README.md

 Personal solutions to exercises from [*Learning Go, 2nd Edition*](https://www.oreilly.com/library/view/learning-go-2nd/9781098139285/) by Jon Bodner.

 Each chapter lives in its own directory (`chXX`), with each exercise as a standalone `exN/main.go`.
-Exercise descriptions are documented in a `README.md` within each chapter.
+Exercise questions are inside a `README.md` within each chapter.

 ## Running an exercise